JanHerca/urantiapedia/output/wikijs/en/article/Building_upon_the_Quaker_experience.md

 Bearing fruit can be given a widespread meaning.
 Jesus reduced the boundaries:

 > “Jesus refused to have his attention diverted from his mission. . . he would not permit himself to be concerned about anything else; in all his public teachings he ignored the civic, social, and economic realms.
-He told his followers that he was concerned only with the principles of man’s inner personal spiritual life.” ([UB 140:8.9](/en/The_Urantia_Book/140#p8_9))
+He told his followers that he was concerned only with the principles of man’s inner personal spiritual life.” (<a id="a74_325"></a>[UB 140:8.9](/en/The_Urantia_Book/140#p8_9))

 Jesus informed us that bearing spirit fruit is an imperative: “My Father requires of the children of faith that they bear much spirit fruit.”
-And the boundaries spelled out in listing the fruits of the spirit ([UB 193:2.2](/en/The_Urantia_Book/193#p2_2)) exclude the secular realms, those social areas within which the Quaker’s were so active.
+And the boundaries spelled out in listing the fruits of the spirit (<a id="a76_210"></a>[UB 193:2.2](/en/The_Urantia_Book/193#p2_2)) exclude the secular realms, those social areas within which the Quaker’s were so active.

 ## How are we to influence others, or purify Christendom?